 But then, there was always a cut away scene of a lion and lioness lying low in the tall grasses of the plains and you knew that it was about to go down.

 And sure enough, after cutting away to another scene filled with antelope or gazelles or some other deer-like creature, we would see the lioness begin to slowly stalk her prey.
-Keeping low in the grass, moving steadily and undetected closer and closer to those deer-like creatures until she spies the weakest of the herd (the young, the injured, the old, the straggler, the wanderer).
-Then she takes off with explosive speed toward her prey.
+Keeping low in the grass, moving steadily and undetected closer and closer to those deer-like creatures until she spied the weakest of the herd (the young, the injured, the old, the straggler, the wanderer).
+Then she took off with explosive speed toward her prey.
 Sharp teeth bared and flashing, paws and claws slashing and knocking down the prey, then she pounces and.... cut to commercial.

 We all knew what happened next... unless, of course, somehow the gazelle or antelope somehow broke free and bounded away.

 Our enemy is like that lion, prowling around, looking for someone to devour.
 Peter reminds us to resist him, to stand firm in the faith, knowing that we are not alone in our struggles and sufferings.